 Follow these instructions to back up files stored on an external drive to another destination, such as CrashPlan Central or another computer.

-You can disconnect external drives at any time, and for any length of time—CrashPlan won't delete the files.
+Your backed up files are safe when the drive is disconnected as long as your version setting for deleted files is set to Never (the default setting).
 When you reconnect the drive, CrashPlan resumes backup from where it left off.
 If you reconnect the drive and CrashPlan doesn't recognize it immediately, it is likely because the drive letter or name changed.
 See the troubleshooting tips below to correct the issue.

 When you connect an external drive to a Windows computer, the operating system automatically assigns the next available letter in the alphabet.
 If the letter changes when you reconnect a drive you've been using for backup, CrashPlan won't recognize the drive.
 Consequently, we recommend assigning a static drive letter to your external drive.

-This issue occurs when the letter or name assigned to the drive by your operating system changes.
-It typically occurs after a drive is disconnected, then reconnected.
-CrashPlan uses absolute paths when backing up folders.
-So if the name of a drive changes, CrashPlan doesn't recognize it and lists the drive as "Missing" or "Destination Unavailable".
-You can correct the issue by renaming the drive to match the original drive letter or name.
+This issue occurs when the external drive is disconnected from the computer or the letter or name assigned to the drive by your operating system changes.
+CrashPlan uses absolute paths when backing up.
+If the CrashPlan app cannot detect a drive at the specified location, such as when it is disconnected or when the name of a drive changes, it lists the drive as "Missing".
+You can correct the issue by reconnecting the drive or renaming the drive to match the original drive letter or name.